DevExpress/testcafe-studio-docs/documentation/user-interface/report-view.md

 * Minimal
 * Spec

-To learn how to make more report formats available, see [Getting More Report Formats](#getting-more-report-formats).
+See [Getting More Report Formats](#getting-more-report-formats) to learn how to make more report formats available.

 You can select the default format in [run configuration](run-configuration-dialog.md) settings.